arcticstormx/JobScrape/README.md

 # JobScrape

 Simple, configurable job scraping for multiple cities from LinkedIn and Indeed using the JobSpy library.
-It saves a per‑city CSV, merges them into a single Excel workbook with one sheet per city plus an “All” sheet, and cleans up the CSVs.
+It saves a per-city CSV, merges them, then produces a single ranked Excel workbook and cleans up intermediates.

 ## Features
-- Multi‑city runs from a single command (order controlled by `config.py`).
+- Multi-city runs from a single command (order controlled by `config.py`).
 - Scrapes LinkedIn and Indeed via JobSpy.
 - Optional filters by job level (applied to LinkedIn rows) and column slimming.
-- Outputs `Jobs/all_jobs.xlsx` with sheets: `All`, then one per city.
+- Produces one ranked workbook: `Jobs/all_jobs_ranked.xlsx` with sheets: `Ranking AI` (rule-based rubric), `All`, then one per city — all ranked by the rubric.
+Top picks are highlighted green.

 ## Requirements
 - Python 3.10+